 For screen reader problems with this website, please call480-503-34004 8 0 5 0 3 3 4 0 0Standard carrier rates apply to texts.

-Crestron® DigitalMedia™ 4K60 4:4:4 HDR Network AV Encoder/Decoder Card with breakaway audio and text overlay
+Crestron® DigitalMedia™ 4K60 4:4:4 HDR Network AV Encoder/Decoder Card with downmixing and video wall processing

 A reliable, high-performance AV over IP encoder or decoder that transports 4K60 4:4:4 video over standard Gigabit Ethernet with no perceptible latency or loss of quality.
 Installs in a rack-mountable card frame.
-Supports HDR10 and HDCP 2.2, with built-in scaling and video wall processing, USB and KVM routing, and optional fiber connectivity.
+Supports HDR10 and HDCP 2.2, with built-in scaling and video wall processing, surround sound to stereo downmixing, USB and KVM routing, and optional fiber connectivity.
 Provides a secure, scalable 4K signal routing solution for enterprise and campus-wide content distribution applications.